 Converse Cautiously: During severe reactions, children may experience a sense of impending doom.
 In the aftermath, this may prompt them to ask hard questions, such as “Can I die from my food allergies?”
 Experts tell us that kids ask these questions when they’re ready for the answers.
 Still, it’s important to tread lightly and answer in an age-appropriate and reassuring way.

 The Grace of Warning: Though I don’t recommend placing blame, sometimes a reaction will point out areas where we may have been lax.
 In my case, I had relied on the outside wrapper of a bag of Halloween candy rather than checking the ingredients on the individual package.
 My son’s reaction reminded us to maintain a healthy respect for his diagnosis.

 Flex Your Courage Muscles : Most of us are not medical professionals, so we doubt our ability to know how to treat a severe reaction.
-Fortunately, many parents do get it right – and end up feeling much more confident after treating anaphylaxis.
+Fortunately, many parents do get it right and use the epinephrine promptly.
+They end up feeling much more confident after treating anaphylaxis.

 Flaunt that can-do attitude.
 It shows our children that food allergies are manageable and helps them believe that someday they’ll safely handle them, too.

 Gina Clowes is a certified life coach specializing in the needs of parents of children with food allergies.
 She is the founder and director of AllergyMoms.com, an online support group serving thousands worldwide.